 Economic operators established in Bulgaria must register for an EORI number

-website and it must be accompanied by specific documents that prove the individual’s or company’s identity, such as documents issued by the Bulgarian Trade Register
+website and it must be accompanied by specific documents that prove the individual’s or company’s identity, such as the company registration documentss issued by the Bulgarian Trade Register

-(for legal persons) and ID cards for natural persons.
+(for companies) and ID cards for individuals.

 The EORI registration form must be submitted in Bulgarian, at the customs office within the residence area of the economic operator.
 Non-EU nationals can also apply for an EORI number, however, they have to submit additional documentation.

-The Bulgarian EORI number
+The Bulgarian EORI number in 2022

 Bulgarian economic operators use their EORI numbers when they are performing commercial activities.
 The structure of the EORI number for a Bulgarian legal entity is as follows: BG+X+Trade Register number+control digit or BG+X+ID number+control digit.
 Carriers from other countries can be assigned in Bulgaria and vive-versa and this will be reflected in the EORI number.

 The EORI central system comprises certain data about registered legal entities.
 Some of the information can be provided optionally, while other information is mandatory for registration.
 General details about economic operators that can be accesses through the EORI system include: